zurb/foundation-apps/README.md

-# Foundation Motion UI
+# Foundation 6 WIP

-Super secret project to integrate animations into Foundation!
+Work in progress for Foundation 6!

 ## Requirements